Cambridge Healthtech Institute ’s 2nd Annual

 Leeann Naicker, PhD, Researcher, Research and Development, OBP Vaccines

-cell production, virus production, scaling up, and effects of shear stress.
-Bioreactors such as the Tide cell, Bello cell, Icellis, Biostat stirrer tanks have been evaluated, and currently the Biostat Cultibag is being evaluated for cell and
+oxygen, cell production, virus production, scaling up, and effects of shear stress.
+Bioreactors such as the Tide cell, Bello cell, Icellis, Biostat stirrer tanks have been evaluated, and currently the Biostat Cultibag is being evaluated

 15:20 Close of Conference